I’ve always loved the look of whitewash wood and shiplap. I just never could seem to find the right wall in my home for this project.

 Let’s start off with the trim around my window.
 Before I whitewashed the wall, I painted a coat of Zinsser’s BIN Primer on my window trim.
 I wanted the trim to have a solid coat of paint to stand out and pop out amongst all that white.
 The wood fence boards we used would definitely need to be sealed to prevent the wood tannins from bleeding through.
 After applying two coats of primer on the window trim only, I painted the trim with the Sherwin Williams interior paint that I already had in a off white color.
 Sorry, I don’t remember the color, but I just chose something in the range of white.

 Check out this cool wood decorative piece I rescued from an old buffet table.
 This was all that was salvageable, but it fit over my window perfectly!
 I was so lucky to have found this.
+It added just a little additional decorative touch to the plain window.

 Protecting Your Floor